Sunday, June 18, 2023

 Despite her longing for the fruit, she ate a ham and cheese sandwich and pretzels for lunch in the cafeteria.
 By the time the bell rang for her next class, her hands shook, and she craved the apples more than ever.

-“I feel like I’m hallucinating, and I can’t see straight,” she moaned.
+“I feel like I’m hallucinating, and I can’t see straight,” she whispered to herself.
 “I have no choice.
 I might just have to eat one apple.
 One might be enough to help me through the day.”

 “Don’t go anywhere near her,” her classmate screamed.
 “She’s gone crazy.
 Her brother is the normal one.
 He’s so nice that he’s passing out delicious apples.
 I just ate one.”